 Reactive behavior can be scary on walks.
 They can lunge or bark at anything you might encounter outside.
-If your pooch is strong, this makes for a stressful time.
+If your pooch is strong, this makes for a stressful time unless you have the best heavy duty leash.
 It can be anything from other dogs, squirrels, cars, or people.
 This gets scary when you’re on the side of the road.

 How to handle reactive dogs